ChoiIseungil/CS454Project/README.md

 <img src="image/ga.png" height="150px"></img>

-By crossover and mutation, GA can explore larger search region than Hill Climbing or Simulating Annealing.
-Nevertheless, GA has some disadvantages in local optima.
+GA can explore larger search region thanks to crossover and mutation.
+Nevertheless, GA has some disadvantages alike other search-based algorithms: it has a tendency to converge to local optima.

-To overcome the weakness, we suggest PGA that has tree-like architecture.
+To overcome the weakness, we introduce new variant of genetica algorith,, which we named parallel genetic algorithm (PGA).
+It has a tree-like architecture.

 <img src="image/pga.png" height="300px"></img>

+This is pseudocode of PGA.

 <img src="image/parallel.png" width="300px"></img>

-From line 10 to 15 perform GA parallel n times.
+Line 10 to 15 : perform GA parallel n times.

 <img src="image/inter-crossover.png" width="300px"></img>

-From line 16 to 22 perform inter-crossover, so each population can share information with others.
+Line 16 to 22 : perform inter-crossover, so each population can share information with others.

 <img src="image/pruning.png" width="300px"></img>